kempy007/kempy007/README.md

 - Preferred communication style: I am strongly Visual Kinetic, I prefer written or graphical comms, I don't fare well with too much auditory if I'm to capture any actions.
 You are best placed to get my attention if you call or IM me, I rarely check email.
 I am direct and prefer direct comms.
 - What drains me at work: Ambiguity, Politics, Repetitive information, frivolous use of language to pad out presentations and not having a decent GTD system!
 - Things people might misunderstand about me: I quite often forget the niceties in my comms, so people can often think I'm rude, so thus it takes me 3 times the effort to get it right!
 My learning disabilities also means I must work 3 times harder to absorb the same material.
-- What gives me energy at work: Chipping away at my backlog and progressing items because they are broken down well and have group consensus, taking small steps to achieve the big wins!
+- What gives me energy at work: The small wins by chipping away at my backlog, team decision making with group consensus on effort/direction, taking small steps to achieve the big wins!
 Being recognised for my ideas and contributions to the Team.
 Constructive feedback I can action, but even better is positive feedback.
 I must intertwine a passion for learning new things so I can keep growing.
 If I know that my efforts are going towards building a better/fairer future then I am lifted immensely.

 ### GitHub Stats